MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-dotnet-sign-in.md

 ## Clone or download sample web application

-To get the web app sample code, you can do either of the following tasks:
+To obtain the sample application, you can either clone it from GitHub or download it as a .zip file.

-- [Download the .zip file](https://github.com/Azure-Samples/ms-identity-ciam-dotnet-tutorial/archive/refs/heads/main.zip).
-Extract the sample app file to a folder where the total length of the path is 260 or fewer characters.
-- Clone the sample web application from GitHub by running the following command:
+- To clone the sample, open a command prompt and navigate to where you wish to create the project, and enter the following command:

     ```console
     git clone https://github.com/Azure-Samples/ms-identity-ciam-dotnet-tutorial.git
     ```

+- [Download the .zip file](https://github.com/Azure-Samples/ms-identity-ciam-dotnet-tutorial/archive/refs/heads/main.zip).
+Extract it to a file path where the length of the name is fewer than 260 characters.

 ## Configure the application